 SECTION A. — Introduction

 Thank you for visiting a Washington State Patrol Web site.
 This Privacy Notice addresses collection, use, security, and access to information that may be obtained through use of a Washington State Patrol Web site.
+It also describes several state and federal laws that apply to personally identifiable information (PII) that you might provide in the course of navigating this site.
 Sections are listed to the right for quick navigation.

 SECTION B. — Information Collected and How it is Used